 While Philadelphia has seen many projects that were eventually never built, one of the most unique is the Skylink Aerial Tramway proposed to span across the Delaware River, featuring gondolas running on suspended cables.
 Developed by the Delaware River Port Authority, thus uncommon form of transportation was supposed to connect Philadelphia’s Delaware River waterfront to Camden, NJ on the east bank of the Delaware River.
 The trams were planned to move at 160 feet above the river, with both of the towers standing at a total height of 250 feet.
 The development was projected to complete construction in Spring 2002, but due to the continuous rising budget along with various other issues, including mounting criticism, the project was eventually canceled.

-New permits have been issued for the construction of a four-story, nine-unit residential building at 5143 Irving Street in Walnut Hill, West Philadelphia.
-YIMBY first shared the news of the development back in November, and the latest filings provide new information.
-The building will contain 12,530 square feet of floor space and will cost an estimated $1,632,000 to build.
-Two units will feature private roof decks.
+Permits have been issued for the construction of a seven-unit multi-family building at 4937 Chestnut Street in Walnut Hill, West Philadelphia.
+Upon completion, the structure will rise three stories tall.
+The building will hold 5,569 square feet of space and cost an estimated $200,000 to construct.

 Philly YIMBY recently shared new site plans and renderings for Torresdale Manor Residences, a townhouse development planned at 3600 Grant Avenue in the Academy Gardens section of Torresdale, Northeast Philadelphia.
 Designed by Abitare Design Studio, the project will rise at the former site of a once-renown aquatic center, shuttered after a devastating 2017 fire.
 The proposal includes 30 single-family residences, a new roadway, and a nature trail along the adjacent Byberry Creek.
 Today we take an in-depth look at the development and the insight it offers into incorporation of positive, pedestrian-friendly elements into otherwise car-oriented master plans.